music has the right to children - 20th anniversary

 Before MHTRTC, there was nothing like Boards Of Canada, in my opinion.
 BoC produced a number of EPs before MHTRTC, which were a little more conventional sounding, almost like they were experimenting to find the right sound before releasing a full album.
 There was electronic music pre BoC, of course, but much of it fell into the trap outlined earlier - carving their own era into the zeros and ones of the (presumably) digital master forever.

 When reading through bocpages, the sheer depth of information about their music is quite overwhelming, and you get to a point of wondering whether the fans are looking way too deeply into it all, or the Scottish brothers are musical geniuses.

-Some may or may not have noticed, but before I even decided upon the name 'the little audio company', I had already knew the font I wanted to use.
-Much like BoC's music, it's a font which is retro, but not old fashioned.
+It has probably gone unnoticed that the font used for the little audio company is the same as MHTRTC.
+I decided upon this before I even chose a name for the company.
+Much like BoC's music, MHTRTC's font which is retro, but not old fashioned.
 Nor is it trying to be futuristic.
-As we know, 'futuristic' has a habit of looking dated very quickly.
-It's not sharp and precise - it's rounded, which is easier on the eye.
+Trying to be too 'futuristic' has a habit of looking dated very quickly.
+It's not sharp and precise - it's rounded, which is easier on the eye in my opinion.

 One day I hope to host a full playing of BoC's albums for those interested, and for those that are curious.
 Details will be released when something is finalised.